yuanqing/sketch-plugin-helper/docs/1-plugin-basics.md

 ## CLI

-A plugin scaffolded with `sketch create` will have the following `scripts` defined in its `package.json` file:
+A plugin scaffolded via `sketch create` will have the following `scripts` defined in its `package.json` file:

 ```diff
 {